notgiven688/webminerpool/README.md

 # What is new?

-- **May 7, 2018**
+- **May 19, 2018**
-	- webminerpool.com example server taken offline (too much traffic).
-Please start your own server.
+	- Experimentally added support for multiple open tabs.
+Only one tab is constantly mining if several tabs/browser windows are open.
+Check the "multitab" branch.

 - **May 6, 2018**
 	- Check if webasm is available.
 Please update the script. (**client-side**).